Economics

 Course description/aims: This course generates marks for the first half of Advanced Level Economics and is correspondingly weighted at 50% (as well as being a course in its own right).

-The course covers an introduction to Economics, basic economic concepts and models; an extensive analysis of the market system (demand and supply); issues regarding market failure and the role of the government in attempting to correct market failure; macroeconomic measurement and problems including inflation, unemployment and international trade.
+The course covers an introduction to Economics, basic economic concepts and models; an extensive analysis of the market system (demand and supply); issues regarding market failure and the role of the government in attempting to correct market failure; macroeconomic measurement and models and macroeconomic issues including inflation, unemployment, economic growth and international trade.

 Course outline:

-Methods of assessment: Paper 1 [1 hour] comprising thirty multi-choice questions and Paper 2 [1 hour, 30 minutes] comprising one compulsory data response question and a choice of one essay (in two parts) from three.
+Methods of assessment: Paper 1 [1 hour] comprising thirty multi-choice questions and Paper 2 [2 hours] comprising one compulsory data response question and a choice of two 20-mark essays from four options.
+Each essay is split into two parts (8 marks and12 marks).

 Continuation of subject: A ‘good’ grade D or better allows for direct entry into A2 Economics.
 However, a ‘low’ grade D requires HOD approval and a grade E or U candidate is unable to attempt A2 (but could consider retaking AS).